 The Department of Natural Resources is directed by the state constitution to sell land for settlement and private ownership.
 There is a Remote Recreational Cabin Sites program where an applicant is allowed to stake a parcel of land in a designated remote staking area for recreational use.
 The parcels are leased for a limited length of time and purchased at fair market value after the completion of a survey and appraisal.
 There are no building or “prove-up” requirements required with this program, but applicants must be residents of Alaska.

-Manilla – The Manilla Economic Development Corporation offers 15 new single family lots in the New Sunrise Addition Phase II at no cost to qualified individuals or entities that build a new single family residence subject to certain conditions.
+The Manilla Economic Development Corporation offers new single family lots in the New Sunrise Addition Phase II at no cost to qualified individuals or entities that build a new single family residence subject to certain conditions.
 For more information, visit the Living in Manilla page.

 Where else is there free land?

 Opportunities for free land are available to those willing to think ‘outside the box’ and take a chance on an adventurous new lifestyle.
 If you can narrow down your search to a specific region that appeals to you, here are a few suggestions which may yield good results:

 Look for care-taking opportunities.